Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Introduction

 \section{Introduction}

-A diverse range of AI systems have emerged for practical applications.
-Large language models, such as Generative Pre-trained Transformers (GPT) \citep{vaswani2017attention,radford2018improving}, demonstrated exceptional capabilities in natural language processing tasks, including understanding, generating and interpreting human language.
-Similarly, reinforcement learning models have also been successfully applied in real-world scenarios, such as autonomous driving \citep{kiran2021deep}.
-These models are data-hungry, requiring significant amount labeled data for effective training.
-For a thorough overview of the data requirements across different models, see \cite{zhao2023survey}.
-This poses challenges in data collection, large-scale data labeling and data quality enhancement.
-Across various scientific domains like language processing, reinforcement learning, medical image field and speech recognition, there are a substantial volume of unlabeled data and a relatively small amount of annotated data \citep{budd2021survey,zhu2022introduction}.
+A diverse range of AI systems has emerged for practical applications.
+Large language models, such as Generative Pre-trained Transformers (GPT) \citep{vaswani2017attention,radford2018improving}, have demonstrated exceptional capabilities in natural language processing tasks, including understanding, generating, and interpreting human language.
+Similarly, reinforcement learning models have been successfully applied to real-world scenarios, such as autonomous driving \citep{kiran2021deep}.
+These models are data-hungry, requiring a significant amount of labeled data for effective training \citep{zhao2023survey}.
+This poses challenges in data collection, large-scale annotation, and data quality improvement.
+Across various scientific domains such as language processing, reinforcement learning, medical imaging and speech recognition, there exists a substantial volume of unlabeled data and a relatively small amount of annotated data \citep{budd2021survey,zhu2022introduction}.
 It is prohibitive for traditional supervised model training, especially for deep learning models, because labeling a significant portion of data can be impractical.
-For instance, there is a large pool of unannotated pathological images, but only a small number of them have been diagnosed.
-Increasing the labeled images to a high level is unrealistic because clinical diagnosis for images can be expensive.
-One of the solutions to this dilemma is human-in-the-loop active learning algorithms.
-Active learning is a process in which humans interact with computers to enhance the efficiency of machine learning.
+One solution to this dilemma is human-in-the-loop active learning algorithms.
+Active learning is a process in which humans interact with the learning system to improve its efficiency.
 It aims to identify the most informative unlabeled data and entrust them to oracle experts for labeling.
-The high quality of the newly labeled data enhances the efficiency of machine learning.
-Consequently, the demand for sample size sharply declines to an affordable level.
-Criteria from different perspectives are used to recognize informative data, including uncertainty-based method \citep{settles2008analysis,nguyen2022measure}, diversity-based method \citep{zhdanov2019diverse}, density-based method \citep{xu2007incorporating}, cluster-based method \citep{wang2017active}, disagreement-based method \citep{cohn1994improving,hanneke2011rates,hanneke2019surrogate}, etc. Additionally, \cite{hsu2015active} proposed assembling a few criteria simultaneously and assigning scores to these criteria by an algorithm inspired by the bandit problem. \cite{konyushkova2017learning} suggested learning active learning criteria directly from the data.
-This paper focuses on the uncertainty-based method because it is one of the most prevalent active learning schemes and is available under most models.
+The high quality of these selectively labeled data points significantly improves model performance.
+As a result, the overall labeling requirement can be reduced to a manageable level.
+Criteria from different perspectives are used to recognize informative data, including uncertainty-based methods \citep{settles2008analysis,nguyen2022measure}, Bayesian approaches \citep{houlsby2011bayesian,kirsch2019batchbald}, representative-based methods \citep{ash2019deep}, diversity-based methods \citep{zhdanov2019diverse}, density-based methods \citep{xu2007incorporating}, cluster-based methods \citep{wang2017active}, disagreement-based methods \citep{cohn1994improving,hanneke2011rates,houlsby2011bayesian,hanneke2019surrogate}, distance-based methods \citep{xing2002distance,yang2012bayesian,deng2023query}, assembling methods \citep{hsu2015active}, and data-driven approaches \ {\citep{konyushkova2017learning}}.
+In this paper, we introduce a novel human-in-the-loop active learning framework that allows not only standard label queries but also more flexible and efficient queries.
+We focus on uncertainty-based methods, as they are among the most widely adopted active learning strategies and can be applied across a wide range of models.